-Over the past few decades, Indian women have become more educated and have gained greater control over their fertility decisions, but this has not led to increased participation in the labor market.
-I examine the role played by the male breadwinner norm in explaining this puzzle.
-I first establish that there is a sharp discontinuity in the distribution of the share of wife's income in the total household income to the right of 0.5 (where the wife's income exceeds the husband's income).
-The size of this discontinuity is much larger than what is observed in developed countries like the U.S. I show that this pattern can be best explained by gender identity norms which make couples averse to situation where wife earns more than her husband, and that this aversion has real implications on the labor market decisions of the wife.
+Despite recent gains in women's educational attainment and reproductive agency, substantial gender gaps in the labor market still remain, particularly in developing countries.
+In this paper, I study the impact of culture and social norms in explaining this puzzle in the Indian setting.
+In particular, I examine the role of the male-breadwinner norm, which dictates that husbands should earn more than their wives.
+I first establish a sharp discontinuity in the distribution of the share of the wife's income at the point where the wife's income exceeds income of the husband.
+I theoretical show that this pattern can be best explained by gender identity norms which make couples averse to a situation where the wife earns more than her husband.
+I also provide empirical evidence that this aversion has real implications on the labor market outcomes of the wife.
 First, the wife is less likely to participate in market activities if her potential income is likely to exceed her husband's.
-Second, she also earns less than her potential if she does work and can potentially out earn her husband.
-Evidence from observing couples overtime and bunching methods supplement these results.
+Second, she earns less than her potential if she does work and can potentially out-earn her husband.
+Evidence from observing couples over time and bunching methods supplement these results.
+Moreover, these results are more pronounced in couples where the husband is making the labor market decisions of the wife and where other regressive gender norms are prevalent.